Miki-Miki/Node-React-with-JWT-Authenticaton-and-reflecting-XSS/README.md

 ```
 > the react application is configured to run on port 8081

-## Basic API:
-The web app has a simple api for signing up (creating) a user, and logging them in whilst
-giving logged-in users a JWT token set to expire in 90 seconds after login.

-The DBMS used for this example is MySQL

 ## Reflecting XSS:
 On the user profile board there are two input fields.